 Its yearly business plan and strategy will be refreshed on an ongoing basis to ensure the Company is well positioned to respond to the changing market landscape and customer expectations.
-The Board will then be informed of key strategic priorities aligned to the strategy and provide overall direction.
+The Board will be informed of key strategic priorities and be asked to provide overall direction.